yellobyte/SoapESP32/README.md

 If you run into trouble with your particular DLNA media server or NAS, increase `CORE_DEBUG_LEVEL` and it gives you an indication where the problem is.
 Tracing the communication with Wireshark helps a lot!

-## Using W5x00 Ethernet shield/boards instead of builtin WiFi
+## Using W5x00 Ethernet shield/boards instead of builtin WiFi (optional)

 Using a Wiznet W5x00 board and the standard Arduino Ethernet lib for communication produced some sporadic issues.
 Especially client.read() calls returned corrupted data every now and then, esp. with other threads using the SPI bus simultaneously.
 This problem is mentioned a few times in forums on the internet, so it seems to be a known ESP32 Arduino SPI library issue.